rootkill-g/linux_kernel_device_drivers/hello_kernel/README.md

 Now the real kernel programming starts 👾

-Let's define our init function (Or constructor, if you are that type) which will be called when our module will be loaded into the kernel using `insmod`
+Let's define our init function (Or constructor, if you prefer) which will be called when our module will be loaded into the kernel using `insmod`

 ```c
 static int __init hello_kernel_init(void)